 Business Plan Competitions

-- Startup Martinsville, Virginia, an eight week boot-camp program, culminating into a business plan competitions, where participants vie for a total of $50,000 in grant funds and other prizes.
+- Startup Martinsville-Henry County, Virginia, an eight week boot camp program, culminating into a business plan competitions, where participants vie for a total of $50,000 in grant funds and other prizes.
+We have added a Grow boot camp to serve growing businesses.

 In addition to the Chamber of Commerce and its charitable affiliate, C-PEG, there are a number of entities that can help you with your startup or expansion in the City of Martinsville.